TalkingGoose/Colourful-Logger/README.md

     String.white
     String.grey/gray

-You are also able to change the background of text:
+You are also able to change the background of text;

     String.bgBlack
     String.bgRed
     String.bgGreen
     String.bgBlue

-There are also a few styles that are available to use:
+There are also a few styles that are available to use;

     String.bold
     String.dim